-For that reason, it’s worth trying to get your finances in order at least six months before you apply for a mortgage.
+For that reason, it’s important to get your finances in order at least 6 months before you apply for a mortgage.

-You might be able to afford the monthly payments if you secure a mortgage with a low interest rate, but what would happen if rates increased to 3% above the lender’s standard variable rate (SVR)?
-The average SVR today is 5.11% – so you would be stress-tested on an interest rate of around 8%.
-This is known as “stress testing”.
+You might feel pleased to know you could afford the monthly payments if you secure a mortgage with a low interest rate.
+But what would happen if rates increased to 4% above the lender’s standard variable rate (SVR)?

-It can be tempting to borrow your maximum mortgage amount and buy the most expensive property you can afford – but that may not be the right thing to do as it leaves you little wiggle room if rates go up or your income goes down…or both!
+It can be tempting to borrow your maximum mortgage amount and buy the most expensive property you can afford – but that may not be the right thing to do.
+High monthly payments could leave you little wiggle room should interest rates go up, or your income go down…or both!

-The other thing to consider is that mortgage products are usually arranged in a tiered fashion, with a lower interest rate offered every time your LTV goes down by 5%.
-So, 95% LTV mortgages generally have higher interest rates than 90% LTV mortgages, which have higher rates than 85% LTV mortgages and so on.
+The other thing to remember is that mortgage products are usually arranged in a tiered fashion, with a lower interest rate offered every time your LTV goes down by 5%.

-If you’re looking at buying a property and your LTV would be 87%, you might consider raising a slightly larger deposit to push yourself over the 85% LTV threshold, otherwise you’d be stuck at 90%.
-Likewise, it might be worth looking at a slightly cheaper property, where the same size deposit would provide a better LTV and allow you to keep some money aside.
+If you’re looking at buying a property and your LTV would be 87%, you might consider raising a slightly larger deposit to push yourself into the (cheaper) 85% LTV threshold.

 Assuming you want to get a new mortgage for the same amount – £320,000, with £100,000 in equity – you would have an LTV of just 76%.

-First things first, you can still get a mortgage if you are self-employed, you’ll just have a few more hoops to jump through than if you were a full-time employee.
+You can still get a mortgage if you are self-employed - you’ll just have a few more hoops to jump through than if you were a full-time employee.

 Some lenders may base your maximum mortgage on your past trading history, while others might want projections of future customers and income.
-Organise both, just in case.
+Prepare both, just in case.

 Did you find this useful?